YES! stands for "Youth Experiencing Success"

 The Basics of Rising Star:

 At-risk inner-city youth aged 13-18 volunteering to enroll are directed to look at their life today, what they want for their future, and what they must start to do now to bring this about.
 We require them to make three concurrent short-term promises for self-improvement in areas such as school performance, parental relations, and reduction of self-defeating behavior.
 These will be reviewed periodically, and renewed or revised over the one-year course of the program.

 We pair each Rising Star youth with a trained adult volunteer we call a Committed Partner.
 Drawn from throughout the community, the Committed Partner becomes the "wall" around the youth's personal promises.
 For about a year, adult and teen will meet face-to-face for at least an 1-1/2 hours per week and on the 2nd Saturday of each month, communicate often by the social media, and attend periodic community service activities.
 Always before them is the question "What are you doing to keep your promises?"

 We support all teens in moving toward earning a diploma or a G.E.D. certificate by offering tutoring by volunteers for two hours per week in a variety of basic subjects.

 My Rising Star Record

-Rising Star participants, both youth and adult, are given a loose-leaf notebook filled with suggestions and guiding worksheets.
+Rising Star participants, both youth and adult, are each given a loose-leaf notebook filled with guiding worksheets and suggestions.
 It's divided into sections dealing with the author's life history, promises for the future, things he or she likes and dislikes about himself, and what others say about him.
 Youth and adult look carefully at the merit of issues raised by these topics, and, based on the evidence, decide what to do to enhance or counter them.